ondat/documentation/docs/support.md

   How to ask for Ondat support.
 ---

-When you need support, please raise a ticket via our [Help Desk portal](https://support.storageos.com).
+When you need support, raise a ticket via our [Help Desk portal](https://support.storageos.com).
 It is important to select the priority of your ticket in accordance with the severity: